agusmdev/fastapi-ddd-cookiecutter/README.md

 - Consistent structure with pre-defined naming conventions, making it easy to navigate your codebase.

+### Working example

+You can check a working example of this architecture [here](https://github.com/agusmdev/todo-app) with a simple todo-app

 ### Getting Started

 To use this template, you first need to have cookiecutter installed.
 If you don't have it already, you can install it with: